JoacimLord/The-Luna-Framework/README.md

-# The Luna Framework - Version 1.02
+# The Luna Framework - Version 1.03

 Last update:
+- Added a WIP implementation of a scene camera with some basic behaviours.
+Example in <Main.cpp> and below in 'API DOC'.
+(220612)
 - Added basic support for multiple shaders.
 Now possible to render textures and simple shader colors at the same time.
+(220608)

-(last edited 220608)
+(last edited 220612)

 The Luna Framework is a "low level" framework based on the API of the "Luna Engine" (currently in development).